Explainer: EU set to approve Brexit extension, but what will it look like?

 European Council President Donald Tusk said on Tuesday he would recommend granting the delay requested by British Prime Minister Boris Johnson following a defeat in parliament that made ratification of his exit deal by Oct.
 31 almost impossible.

-British lawmakers on Tuesday voted narrowly in favor of legislation for a Brexit deal that Johnson clinched with the EU last week, but minutes later voted against his tight timetable for parliamentary approval.
+British lawmakers on Tuesday voted narrowly in favour of legislation for a Brexit deal that Johnson clinched with the EU last week, but minutes later voted against his tight timetable for parliamentary approval.

 That puts the ball back in the EU’s court, days after Johnson was forced by opponents into asking the bloc for a delay until Jan.
 31. Johnson had hoped to make his request redundant by passing the Brexit law fast enough to leave on time.